-The Language Acquisition Resource Center (LARC) at San Diego State University (SDSU) is a registered American Councils for International Education NEWL test center.
-LARC's computer lab is a state of the art facility equipped with the latest technology to meet your testing-taking needs required by NEWL.
+San Diego State University’s Language Acquisition Resource Center (SDSU-LARC) is a registered American Councils for International Education NEWL test center.
+LARC's Language Space is a state of the art facility equipped with the latest technology to meet the testing-taking needs required by NEWL.
 Test-takers interested in taking the NEWL exam at our facilities must register for the test through our partnership with the San Diego Unified School District.
 See registration details below.

 Targeted for traditional foreign language learners and heritage learners, NEWL exams produce AP®-style score reports, which can be used to apply for college credit and/or placement.